criteo/metascan-feed/README.md

 Metascan aims to allow anyone to write checks with ease in any supported scripting language.

+Currently only nse scripts are supported.
+It uses an embedded DSL in Lua.

 In the end, Metascan will list the available scripts and run them as part of its continuous scans in order to ensure non-regression and find new vulnerabilities.